 Elias Motsoaledi Local Municipality will levy different rates for different categories of ratable property.
-The categories are determined according to: -
+The categories are determined according to:-

-5.3.1 the use of the property and the permitted use of the property
+- 5.3.1 the use of the property; - 5.3.2 the permitted use of the property; or - 5.3.3 the geographical area in which the property is situated.

-Elias Motsoaledi Local Municipality will differentiate amongst the following: -
+Elias Motsoaledi Local Municipality will differentiate amongst the following:-